mingjun/cassiopeia/README.md

 # Cassiopeia Menu Enhancement

-A simple chrome extension for translate [Epic](http://www.epic.com/) Cassiopeia Menu.
+A simple chrome extension for translate [Epic](http://www.epic.com/) Culinary Menu(The famous one Cassiopeia).

 ## For Epic stuff only
-This extension is used to translate the Cassiopeia Menu, from Epic internal website.
+This extension is used to translate the Culinary Menu, from Epic internal website.

 ## Installation
 follow these steps